Our Skilled Team

 In 2016, Mia and her family relocated to Portland and she joined Gladstone Veterinary Clinic.
 They fell in love with the small town vibe and all of the beautiful nature that surrounds Portland.
 In her spare time, Mia enjoys watching movies, reading sci-fi and fantasy books, and spending quality time with her family (both 2-legged and 4-legged).

-Mickayla completed an externship with Gladstone Veterinary Clinic during her Veterinary Assisting Program at Carrington College and we never let her leave.
-She shares her home with her terrier mix Rowdy and her cat Oreo.
+Mickayla completed an externship with Gladstone Veterinary Clinic during her Veterinary Assisting program at Carrington College and we never let her leave.
+She shares her home with her terrier mix Rowdy and her cats Oreo, Muffin, and Monroe.
+Her favorite pastimes include playing with animals, shopping, and coloring!
+Mickayla would live with elephants if that were a possibility.
+Don’t be afraid to ask Mickayla a question—she’s always happy to help.

-Bosco came to Gladstone Vet Clinic with a urinary blockage, and was surrendered to us for care in 2009.
+Bosco came to Gladstone Vet Clinic with a urinary obstruction and was surrendered to us in 2009.
 He won our hearts with his outgoing and vocal personality, and we realized he was here to stay.
 He has taken on the role of CFO (chief feline officer).
-He spends his days supervising activities in the treatment and management areas, and is always on the lookout for snacks.
+He spends his days supervising our practice manager, attending meetings, and he is always on the lookout for snacks.
+He also enjoys napping with team members during their lunch breaks.
 On occasion, he is asked to lend a paw in demonstrating how to administer oral medications or subcutaneous fluids, a favor for which he is richly rewarded.